 1. Figure out where your hours are going

-You need to first decide if you’re spending your time on the right things.
 We designed the Getting Stuff Done planner to help with just that, while you write your plan for the day you can log your self-care and decide if you’re actually looking after yourself enough.
-Because, let’s face it, besides the time you need to spend on
+Because, let’s face it, besides the time you need to spend on.

 2. The magic ‘d’ word